How to Install Drywall Corner Bead

 Use a 6 inch drywall joint knife to apply a thick coat of setting-type joint compound in crossing strokes along both walls, from one end to the other.
 Use a very thick coat that covers all the metal and spreads well onto the the drywall.

 Remove the excess mud to float the surface into the corner.
 Rest one side of the knife blade on the bead peak and the other against the drywall.
 There will be a slight dip in the wall where the two meet, float the knife over this dip to fill it in with a solid coat of mud.

 Stroke starting at the end and keep the knife straight as it rides along both surfaces.
 Don't push too hard on the blade to avoid bending it and causing a depression in the mud coat.
 Float the blade to keep the mud as level as possible.

 Float the other wall in the same way.
 Clean the mud off the joint knife frequently as you work to avoid buildup.
 When you finish, go back to the start and run the clean blade along the whole length of each wall again, in one smooth stroke to leave a level surface.

 Skim along the wall edge of the mud to remove any buildup there and blend it flat before moving on.
-This will insure you don't have to do a lot of extra sanding at the edges when you're done.
+This will ensure you don't have to do a lot of extra sanding at the edges when you're done.
 Sanding too hard at the edges can tear into the surrounding drywall paper, which would then need to be repaired.

 Before leaving the mud to set, scrape the peak of the corner by running the knife blade upward to cut it off.
 When you're done, let the mud set completely before proceeding.
-Setting compound will set in anywhere from 5 minutes to over an hour depending on the type you use, so check the label or just wait until it feels solid.
+Setting compound will harden in anywhere from 5 minutes to over an hour depending on the type you use, so check the label or just wait until it feels solid.